-2.5.3 AC Terminal Block Connections
+2.5.4 AC Terminal Block Connections

-The inverter has a four-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
+The inverter has a six-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
 To access and view the AC terminal block and ground terminal, remove the two Phillips screws holding the AC Access Cover plate (see Figure 1-3, Item 15).

-The AC terminal block is rated to accept one #14 to #6 AWG (2.1 to 13.3 mm) CU stranded wire, or two #12 AWG (3.3 mm) CU stranded wires.
-The connection uses a M3.5 slotted head screw, and the maximum tightening torque is 16 lbf-in (1.8 N-m).
+Each connection on the AC terminal block is rated to accept one #14 to #6 AWG (2.1 to 13.3 mm) CU stranded wire, or two #12 AWG (3.3 mm) CU stranded wires.
+The connection uses a M3.5 slotted head screw, and the maximum tightening torque is 16 in lbf (1.8 N-m).